-Balance sheet provisions are maintained at a level that management deems sufficient to absorb probable incurred losses in the credit union's loan portfolio from homogenous portfolios of assets and individually identified loans.
+Statement of Financial Position provisions are maintained at a level that management deems sufficient to absorb probable incurred losses in the Credit Union's loan portfolio from homogenous portfolios of assets and individually identified loans.

 A provision for incurred losses is established on all past due loans after a specified period of repayment default where it is probable that some of the capital will not be repaid or recovered.